 I guess a dose of insanity once a year, in our little cabin in the woods, with the screen door that doesn’t quite match the doorframe is just what I need to feel reconnected to my family, nature and myself.
 Even though I left less than a month ago, I can’t wait to get back to C.A.M.P.
 G.A.M.P. for the loud Yahtzee matches, BBQ’s and bonfires.
 Next year promises to be extra special– it was just 30 short years ago that my adorable grandparents, Buzz and Rita Gamp bought their cabin off of the scenic M22 on Point Betsie overlooking Lake Michigan.
 If there is one thing my family does well, it’s throwing a party in our favorite place to celebrate being together; our last group effort up there turned into a toga party.
 Cheers to the end of summer 2012 and already looking forward 2013!

 Betsie Bay Inn, on Main Street in downtown Frankfort, Michigan.
-If you are there for Fourth of July, you have a prime spot for the parade.
+A prime spot for the Fourth of July parade.

 Harbor Lights Resort, downtown Frankfort, Michigan on the water’s edge and public beach.